 People with impaired mobility or fear of heights can still see the views on the first floor of the Museum via a 78-inch curved screen showing live high-definition views from the California Tower from all four compass points.
 A second, smaller screen will give historical and architectural information similar to what the tour guides tell California Tower climbers.
 This exhibit will be included with general admission tickets at no extra cost.★ How difficult is the climb?
 I have a condition/am overweight/have bad knees/not sure I can make it.

 It's a good but manageable workout for most healthy adults and children at least six years of age.
-To climb the California Tower, you must physically be able to ascend and descend 125 steps within a 40-minute period, including 10 to 15 minutes on the viewing deck. ★ The California Tower is not recommended for women who are pregnant or nursing, nor for people with heart, knee, or back problems, or other physical conditions that may be made worse by climbing stairs.
+To climb the California Tower, you must physically be able to ascend and descend 125 steps within a 40-minute period, including 10 to 15 minutes on the viewing deck. ★ The California Tower is not recommended for women who are pregnant, nor for people with heart, knee, or back problems, or other physical conditions that may be made worse by climbing stairs.
 If you are unsure whether you are able to climb the California Tower, please talk to your doctor. ★ While our tours will include brief pauses, all guests must climb at the group pace.
 Tours will not be able to slow down or wait.
 If you're concerned about not being able to make it, you can choose instead to see the big-screen live views of California Tower exhibit on the first floor, which is included at no extra cost with the price of a general admission ticket. ★ If you're on a tour and change your mind about going up, we'll have a staff member escort you back to ground level.★ Are children permitted to go up?

 Yes!
 They love it!
 Children must be at least 6 years of age and be able to climb the California Tower on their own.
 Children are not permitted to be carried in the California Tower, not in an adult's arms, by piggyback, car seat, stroller, baby carrier, nor by similar methods.
 Children ages 6 to 13 must be accompanied by an adult, who is responsible for the children's safety.
 Your under-six kids, however, are very welcomed in our two family exhibits: Adventure Kids in Egypt and Monsters!
 Both are fun and easy for all kids to enjoy, with lots of hands-on stuff to do.★ Where can I leave my stuff?